-Art.
-9 E. Rules of evidence / II.
-Proof by public document

-II.
-Proof by public document

-1 Public registers and public deeds constitute full proof of the facts evidenced by them, unless their content is shown to be incorrect.

-2 Such proof of incorrectness does not require to be in any particular form
+- Art.
+9 (E. Rules of evidence / II.
+Proof by public document) - Public registers and public deeds constitute full proof of the facts evidenced by them, unless their content is shown to be incorrect. - Such proof of incorrectness does not require to be in any particular form